 Summary

-Natto and tempeh are both fermented soy foods that are excellent sources of plant-based protein, iron, vitamin K2, calcium, and dietary fiber.
-Natto is also a good source of selenium and the enzyme nattokinase, while tempeh shines as a great source of folate and choline.
+Natto and tempeh are both fermented soy foods that are excellent sources of plant-based protein, iron, calcium, and dietary fiber.
+Natto is also a good source of vitamin K2, selenium, and the enzyme nattokinase, while tempeh shines as a great source of folate and choline.

 The most noteworthy differences between natto and tempeh are their appearance, aroma, and flavor, with natto having a strong flavor, pungent aroma, and a sticky, slimy texture.
 Tempeh is firmer and can be sliced, chopped, or crumbled.
 It also takes on the flavor of other ingredients it’s cooked with.